tyataessence/tyataessence.github.io/_posts/personal/2025-10-07-30-minute-formula.md

 author: Rakesh Tyata
 ---

+If you are in the top 1% or even the top 10% wealthiest, then this video is not for you.
+If you have already achieved substantial growth (Own Business), fame (Public Recognition) or power (Authority or Influence), then this video is not for you.

+If you don’t fall into any of these categories, then I can **guarantee** that this video is for you.
+I am **not here to motivate you**.
+I am just an ordinary, average person and I have not achieved anything substantial in my life so far.

+The key idea is to spend just 30 minutes a day, everyday, starting today and starting now, to reshape my life.
+Dedicate 10 minutes to building energy, 10 to developing skills and 10 to boosting confidence.
+Focus on four core habits - small actions, consistency, a positive environment and positive reframing, to build the system to uplift my life.

 **Formula:** > _10 minutes × 3 pillars = 30 minutes that reshape everything._
 <span style="color:#32CD32;">Energy (Health)</span> → <span style="color:#FF8C00;">Skill (Career)</span> → <span style="color:#1E90FF;">Confidence (Wealth)</span> → <span style="color:#E74C3C;">Renewal (Reflection)</span>